 Shai N. Gozani, M.D., Ph.D.
-President and Chief Executive Officer NeuroMetrix, Inc. 1000 Winter Street Waltham, MA 02451 (781) 890-9989 (Name, address, including zip code, and telephone number, including area code, of agent for service)
+President and Chief Executive Officer NeuroMetrix, Inc. 1000 Winter Street Waltham, MA 02451 (781) 890-9989

+(Name, address, including zip code, and telephone number, including area code, of agent for service)

 With a copy to: Megan N. Gates, Esq.
-Garrett M. Winslow, Esq.
 Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 One Financial Center Boston, MA 02111 Telephone: (617) 542-6000 Fax: (617) 542-2241

-Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement becomes effective.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box.

-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company х
+Approximate date of commence ement of proposed sale to the public: From time to time after this Reg istration Statement becomes effe ctive. the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 ther than securities offered only in connection with dividend or interest reinvestment plans, check the following box. f this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list he Securities Act registration statement number of the earlier effective registration statement for the same offering. tendment filed pursuant to Rule 462(c) under the Securities Act, please charles earlier effective registration statement for the same offering. \Box neck the following box and list the Securities Act 9 ment pursuant to General Instruction I.D. or a post-effective amendment to 462(e) under the Securities Act, check the following box. \Box thereto that shall become effective t ipon filing with f this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box. ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company x